-The PastMap and Historic Environment Scotland (HES) online mapping tools records one scheduled monument within 300 m of the scheme (120 m east).
+The PastMap and Historic Environment Scotland (HES) online mapping tools records one listed building (Category C) within 300 m of the scheme.
+There is no connectivity between the scheme and the listed building, which lies 180 m southwest of the scheme.

-Of lesser cultural heritage significance, three undesignated cultural heritage assets (UCHAs) are recorded within 300 m of the scheme.
-One of these is depicted as covering an approx. 300 m stretch of the trunk road within the scheme extents but pertains to a post-medieval landscape.
-There is no connectivity between the scheme and the remaining UCHAs e.g., the nearest lies outwith the trunk road boundary approx. 130 m east of the scheme.
+Twenty-nine undesignated cultural heritage assets (UCHAs) lie within 300 m of the scheme.
+One UCHA is depicted as being within the trunk road boundary scheme extents; however, any evidence of the UCHA has been erased by construction of the A68.
+There is no connectivity between the scheme and the remaining UCHAs e.g., the nearest lies outwith the trunk road boundary approx. 15 m east of the scheme.